Updated: 6 days ago

 Is Depop Safe?

 YES!
 Depop is just as safe, if not safer, than other alternative resale methods.
-PayPal is the sole payment method used on the app and is often a preferred payment type across other resale sites, as they offer buyer/seller protection.
-Tracking numbers on orders will protect sellers from most shipping misunderstandings, and PayPal protects the bank and credit card information of buyers and sellers.
+PayPal is offered on the app and is often a preferred payment type across other resale sites, as they offer buyer/seller protection.
+Tracking numbers on orders will protect sellers from most shipping misunderstandings.
 The only time personal information is exchanged is within a sale transaction, in which the user's name, address, and email address are shared between buyer and seller.